50 years hadpassed. Another 100 will pass and there is always going to be someone

 communist ideology.
 For people like Bertrand Russell, the author of the

-1927 essay Why I Am Not Christian, the symbol represented not only a pro-communism meaning but peace without God.
+Why I Am Not Christian, the symbol represented not only a pro-communism meaning but peace without God.

 CND has never registered the sign as a trademark, arguing that “a